 This map shows how different treatment, law enforcement, court, and corrections process overlap and flow to and from one another.
 The intent is to show a medium level of detail and provide a window into opportunities at each intercept.
 One can see where treatment options or pathways are present, as well as where services or processes could be augmented.
-The following is a summary of what each intercepts represents , with the map that follows the specific policies and programs Yolo County employs.
+The following is a summary of what each intercepts represents, with the map that follows the specific policies and programs Sacramento County employs.

 This [link](#) includes a larger scale version of programming, as well as [this listing](#) of current programs in the inventory in more detail.
+This list is constantly evolving and being updated but using digital versions can enhance the details and interactivity.